britoruben/MoAI-Rangipo/docs/en/ARCHITECTURE.md

     alt matches and there are nodes
         V->>V: flyToNode() (1-3 nodes) or highlightCluster() (4+)
-    else doesn't match, or chat/web with no nodes V->>V: camera stays put; warns if the galaxy is out of date end
+    else doesn't match, or chat/web with no nodes V->>V: camera stays put, warns if the galaxy is out of date end
     V->>U: shows the answer and reads it aloud (speechSynthesis)
 ```